Learning Time-Invariant Reward Functions through Model-Based Inverse Reinforcement Learning: EXPERIMENTS

 \subsubsection{Studying the overall performance}

 We begin by studying the overall performance of the considered solutions.
 We report the average achieved results in Table~\ref{tabl:test_time_table}.
-Overall, the temporally scaled solutions significantly outperformed the non-temporal ones.
-Both using structured and unstructured costs performed relatively similarly.
-The unstructured cost required more data and inner update steps making it slower to train.
+We compare against a state-of-the-art RBF-based reward, recently introduced in \cite{das2020model} and an MLP based one.
+We also compare against aligning demonstrations with dynamic time warping (DTW) before training with \cite{das2020model} too.
+All baselines relied on meta learning similar to us (details in Appendix~\ref{sec:baseline-details}).
+Overall, our proposed solution significantly outperformed the alternatives. $\lambda$-MLP required more data and inner update steps making it slower to train.
 Our results indicate that at times it had higher variance than the RBF-based costs too.
-However, it required less expert knowledge and was able to pick up useful features directly from data, making it more flexible.
+However, it required less expert knowledge and picked up useful features directly from data.
 The structured $\lambda$-RBF trained much faster and was far more sample efficient but performed slightly worse.
-In contrast, the non-temporally scaled RBF and MLP costs did not perform well.
-The biggest drop in performance was from the structured cost.
+In contrast, the baselines did not do well albeit their performance on the training data (Table~\ref{tabl:train_time_table}).
+Aligning with DTW was very sensitive to the reference demonstration which resulted in a slightly better performance than \cite{das2020model} on the Peg/Hole tasks and worse for the placing ones.